Crash Reporting in Pokemon Go

 These Pokemon trainers made it both the #1 Free App and the top grossing app via in-app purchases, showing money will not be an obstacle on their quest to be the very best like no one ever was.

 There’s a lot on the line for the Pokemon trainers and consequently the app maker, Niantic, Inc. Unfortunately, many eager trainers have been struggling to get started.
-If you downloaded the app yourself, you may have been greeted with this screen.
+If you downloaded the app yourself, you might have been greeted with this screen.

 Unfortunately for Niantic’s technical support team (but maybe not their finance department), Pokemon trainers in other markets are refusing to get left behind.
 Many guides have popped up showing iOS and Android users abroad how to get their hands on the game before Niantic moves to their markets.
 In the battle between Niantic and Pokemon trainers worldwide, the trainers‘ Quick Attack delivered a critical hit before Niantic’s infrastructure could use Harden.